Yakhnet Sabanekh

 - 02

-In the same pot, turn the heat to medium-high and add 2 tablespoons of olive oil.
-Sweat the diced onion until translucent, about 5 minutes.
-Add the ground beef, breaking it apart with a wooden spoon into very fine pieces, and cook until deeply browned with no pink remaining.
+Return the pot to medium-high heat with the remaining 2 tablespoons of olive oil.
+Sauté the diced onion until translucent, about 5 minutes, then add the ground beef, breaking it apart with a wooden spoon until deeply browned and no pink remains.

 - 03

-Sprinkle the Lebanese 7-Spice, salt, and black pepper over the beef.
-Stir and let the spices toast for sixty seconds.
-Toss in exactly half of your minced garlic and half of the chopped cilantro, sautéing for another minute or two until the kitchen smells incredible.
+Sprinkle the 7-Spice, salt, and black pepper over the beef, stirring to toast in the rendered fat for 60 seconds.
+Add exactly half of the minced garlic and half of the chopped cilantro, sautéing for 1 to 2 minutes until highly fragrant.

 - 04

-Drop the frozen blocks of spinach straight into the pot and pour in the broth.
-Bring it to a gentle boil, cover, and drop the heat to medium-low.
-Let it simmer for 15 to 20 minutes, stirring occasionally to break up the thawing spinach blocks.
+Drop the frozen blocks of spinach directly into the pot and pour in the broth.
+Bring to a gentle boil, cover, and reduce the heat to medium-low, simmering for 15 to 20 minutes and stirring occasionally to break up the thawing greens.

 - 05